drichards211/revuer/README.md

 # revuer
 Can't keep track of which movies you've seen?
-Revuer keeps track of every movie you've ever watched.
+Revuer easily tracks every movie you've ever watched.
+Add ratings, reviews, and unlimited notes.

 Databases and spreadsheets can be dull: Revuer creates a virtual theater, visualizing your movie database with real-world objects.
 The theater becomes interactive: chairs turn into clickable buttons, film canisters become searchable fields, and movies are supplemented by data and images from the Open Movie Database API.